vitaly-t/pg-promise/README.md

 * `params` - query parameters (only when `pgFormatting` is set to be `true`).

-Please note, that should you set property `pgFormatting` to be `true`, the library no longer formats the queries, and the `query` arrives pre-formatted.
-This is why extra parameter `params` was added.
+Please note, that should you set property `pgFormatting` to be `true`, the library no longer formats the queries, and the `query` arrives pre-formatted, with parameters passed in `params`.
+This also means that formatting-related errors are possible even prior to the query execution when relying on [PG] query formatting.
+If you do not use `pgFormatting`, this notification will never be caused by a query-formatting issue, because this library would throw an error prior to executing the query.

 **NOTE:** The library will throw an error instead of making the call, if the property is set to a non-empty value other than a function.